Nayan-2303/AtliQ-Hotels-Data-Analysis-Project/README.md

     ```

 3. **Run the Jupyter Notebook**:
-    Open and execute `exercise_solution.ipynb` to follow the analysis.
+    Open and execute `AtliQ Hospitality Data Analysis Project.ipynb` to follow the analysis.

 ---